 NC State Dining is proud to be a contributing partner in the university’s overall sustainability goal to conserve energy, use resources wisely and reduce our carbon footprint.
 With over 40 campus locations, we’re taking a lead role in opening avenues for North Carolina-based growers, producers and manufacturers to help meet that need by providing fresh, healthy and local ingredients.

 NC State Dining began a composting initiative at all dining halls in August 2010 and at One Earth in Talley Student Union in 2014.
 The initiative became a reality when an audit by Waste Reduction and Recycling (WRR) found that 70 percent of waste generated by Fountain Dining Hall was compostable.
 This led Fountain Dining Hall to add a biodigester diverting 55% of the compostable waste – which reduces trips by waste and recycling.
 In October 2016, we installed paper towel composting bins in the dining hall restrooms to expand these efforts.
 The composting initiative has assisted with NC State University’s overall sustainability goal to decrease waste from landfills.

 While drought conditions in early 2008 prompted us to conserve water by removing trays from our three dining halls, we then decided to make the change permanent.
 With this change, we conserve an average of 51,000 gallons of water weekly.
 Food waste and energy usage are down, too.
 By going trayless, we’ve saved more than 21 million gallons of water.
 That’s enough to fill over 30 Olympic-sized swimming pools!

 Through a partnership with the Office of Sustainability, NC State Dining began reducing plastic waste by eliminating single-use plastic bags at the Atrium Food Court and C-Stores on campus.
 Reusable bags are now available for purchase at these locations, diverting over 95,000 plastic bags from the landfill since implementation.
 NC State Dining has also contributed to the Sustainable Tracking, Assessment and Rating System (STARS) gold rating for the university’s overall sustainability performance.

-- Reusable dinnerware at the dining halls instead of disposables;
+- Reusable dinnerware in the dining halls instead of disposables;

 - Cardboard and paper recycling at all locations;